Accounting - Master of Accountancy

 All students must also complete a total of 9 credits in other courses.
 Three of the credits must be ACCT 510 Technical and Professional Communication for Accountants, and the rest must be approved electives.
 Neither ACCT 503 Accounting for Managers nor any course fulﬁlling the foundation requirement may be included.
 Any student wishing to be waived from any of the above requirements may submit a petition in writing to the MAcc Director.
 Each request will be considered individually by the MAcc Committee.

 There is no comprehensive examination requirement.
 However, satisfactory performance on a graduate portfolio assignment is a requirement for completing the MAcc degree.

 Thesis: No thesis is required; however, under special approval, a candidate may elect to write a thesis under ACCT 599 Master's Thesis.
 Up to 6 credits may be earned for the thesis.

-The Graduate School requires that students maintain a grade-point average of at least 3.0 in all courses taken as a graduate student, as well as a 3.0 grade-point average in all graduate courses taken as a graduate student at NMSU.
+Graduate degrees require a cumulative graduate GPA of 3.0 or higher.
 The Department of Accounting and Information Systems requires, in addition, that every candidate for the MAcc degree maintain at least a 3.0 grade-point average in all accounting courses used to satisfy the core and elective course requirement.
 MAcc students may not retake 500-level accounting courses for which they have previously received a grade without the approval of the MAcc Admissions Committee.